Mobile navigation

 Food waste recycling

 For easy food waste recycling you can use a food waste caddy and liners to collect food waste in your household.
-You can receive a free food waste caddy and one roll of compostable liners by visiting a 'Kitchen caddy' near you.
-Compostable caddy liners can also be ordered through this link.
+You can receive a free food waste caddy by visiting one of these locations.

-When recycling food waste please do not use plastic bags, instead line your caddy with compostable liners, newspaper or use it without a liner.
+When recycling food waste please do not use plastic bags, instead line your caddy with compostable liners, newspaper, or use it without a liner.
+Compostable caddy liners can be ordered through this link.

 Materials that can be recycled are as follows: